Indiana University

 6. Press the F10 key to begin the secure erase process.
 As soon as you press F10, data erasure will begin.

 • For individual files, use rm -P from the command line.
 This overwrites files three times before deleting them.
+Because of the way solid-state drives work, this method may only be effective on traditional hard disk drives.

-This is document auhn in domain all.
+This is document auhn in the Knowledge Base.

-Last modified on July 01, 2009.
+Last modified on 2024-01-29 12:57:28.